Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 \subsection{Calibrations of the CH-NTP dynamic}

 To minimize the number of parameters, we consider special cases with perfect prediction (i.e., $\hgamma=\gamma$) and $\halpha=\alpha=1$.
 By doing so, we intend to demonstrate our model's general explanation capability rather than ``overfit'' data using more parameters.
 (Relaxing these constraints will further reduce the fitting errors.)
 The 0-step model is exactly the so-called XYY dynamics used in \citet{xiao2016physics} and \citet{ye2018exploration}, which has only one parameter, $\gamma$, to be estimated.
 (The other day-to-day models (without prediction) calibrated in \citet{ye2018exploration} exhibited very similar (bad) performance as the 0-step model and hence are omitted here for simplicity.
 We aim to show how introducing cognitive hierarchy can significantly improve model interpretation.)
 The 1-step model has one more parameter $p^0$ because $p^1$ equals $1-p^0$.
 And the 2-step model has three parameters, namely, $\gamma$, $p^0$, and $p^1$.
+Note that we limit our analysis to cognitive hierarchies with $|K|\leq 3$, as substantial experiments in behavioral game theory have found that the average thinking step across players typically lies between 1 and 2 \citep{camerer2004cognitive,chong2016generalized}.